perssongroup/handbook/content/computing.md

 You will also need to [set up multi-factor authentication with NERSC](https://www.nersc.gov/users/connecting-to-nersc/mfa/).
 This will allow you to generate "one time passwords" (OTPs).
 You will need append a OTP to the end of your NIM password each time you log on to a NERSC cluster.

 We also advise you to configure a ssh socket so that you only have to log into NERSC with a OTP only once per session (helpful if you are scp-ing things).
+To do this:

+1. Create the directory `~/.ssh/sockets` if it doesn't already exist.
-To do this, open your ssh config file `/.ssh/config` (or create on if it doesn't exist) and add the following:
+2. Open your ssh config file `/.ssh/config` (or create one if it doesn't exist) and add the following:
 ```
 Host *.nersc.gov
 ControlMaster auto
 ControlPath ~/.ssh/sockets/%r@%h-%p
 ControlPersist 600
 ```

-Finally, you're ready to log on!
+You should now be ready to log on!

+##### Logging on:

 Log on to Cori, for example, by submitting the following command in the terminal:
 ```